plutomi/plutomi/runbooks/deploying-new.md

     --billing-mode PAY_PER_REQUEST
 ```

-Once you've created a bucket and a table in the shared account, you need to create a policy that allows actions on S3 and DynamoDB -> https://developer.hashicorp.com/terraform/language/backend/s3
+Once you've created a bucket and a table in the shared account, you need to create a policy that allows taking actions on these resources:

 ```json
 {